timmyjose-web3/solidity-exercises/README.md

 # Solidity Exercises

-My solutions to the [Solidity exercises](https://github.com/rareSkills/solidity-exercises).
+My solutions to the [Solidity exercises](https://www.rareskills.io/learn-solidity).
+Official repository: https://github.com/rareSkills/solidity-exercises.

+In addition, this repository contains extra exercises conducted on remix.ethereum.org as well as sundry other practice problems.

 ## Installation